Friday, August 15th, 2008

 Bas Vodde's talk on Tuesday "The Trouble With Component Teams And An Alternative".
 The title is somewhat obtuse, but the talk was great.
 Essentially he was talking about the problems with scaling very large projects when the teams are focused around the components of the system rather than the features. ...

-Tags: Agile, Large teams, Scrum, Toronto
+Tags: agile, Large teams, Scrum, Toronto

 Thursday, August 7th, 2008